-- 6.4.1 The fire protection of oil recovery ships shall be similar to that of oil tankers and in addition meet the requirements of 6.4.4 to 6.4.10. - 6.4.2 The fire protection of oil recovery ships (>60 °C) shall be similar to that of oil tankers (>60 °C) and in addition meet the requirements of 6.4.4 and 6.4.10. - 6.4.3 The fire protection of bilge water removing ships shall be similar to that of oil tankers (>60 °C) and in addition meet the requirements of 6.4.10.

-- 6.4.4 The hull, superstructures, structural bulkheads, decks and deckhouses shall be manufactured of steel.
-The use of aluminium alloys for this purpose is not permitted. - 6.4.5 The spaces intended for removable equipment which is used for oil recovery shall meet the following requirements: - .1 fire integrity of their structures shall meet the requirements of 2.4.2 for service spaces of category (9); - .2 they shall be protected by fire extinguishing system according to item 6 of Table 3.1.2.1; - .3 may be regarded as cofferdams specified in 2.4.7. - 6.4.6 The ship shall be provided with a fixed drenching system for drenching of ship's outside surfaces with the following rate of water discharge: - .1 10 1/min per 1 m of superstructure outside walls length; - .2 2,5 1/min per 1 m2 of cargo area horizontal surface.
+- 6.4.1 The fire protection of oil recovery ships shall be equivalent to that of oil tankers to the extent applicable for the individual ship project and, in addition, meet the requirements of 6.4.4 6.4.10.
+When exterior boundaries of superstructures and deckhouses enclosing accommodation and including any overhanging decks, which support such accommodation, are protected by a steel bulkhead screening them from the cargo area and installed at a distance of minimum 3 m from them from side to side, compliance with the provisions of 2.4.3 for fire insulation of "A-60" class boundaries, as well as the provisions of 2.4.4 and 2.4.5 for openings in these boundaries, is not required.
+Openings for free passage of people, ship systems piping, mooring and towing lines etc., the total area of which at each tier of a superstructure or a deckhouse shall not exceed 10 % of the area equal to the width of the side multiplied by the height of the tier of the superstructure or deckhouse, are permitted in the screening bulkhead. - 6.4.2 The fire protection of oil recovery ships (>60 °C) shall be equivalent to that of oil tankers (>60 °C) and in addition meet the requirements of 6.4.4 and 6.4.10. - 6.4.3 The fire protection of bilge water removing ships shall be equivalent to that of oil tankers (>60 °C) and in addition meet the requirements of 6.4.10. - 6.4.4 The hull, superstructures, structural bulkheads, decks and deckhouses shall be manufactured of steel.
+The use of aluminium alloys for this purpose is not permitted. - 6.4.5 The spaces intended for removable equipment which is used for oil recovery shall meet the following requirements: - .1 fire integrity of their structures shall meet the requirements of 2.4.2 for service spaces of category (9); - .2 they shall be protected by fire extinguishing system according to item 6 of Table 3.1.2.1; - .3 may be regarded as cofferdams specified in 2.4.7. - 6.4.6 The ship shall be provided with a fixed drenching system for drenching of ship's outside surfaces with the following rate of water discharge: - .1 10 l/min per 1 m of superstructure outside walls length; - .2 5 l/min per 1 m2 of cargo area horizontal surface.